WGLab/NanoRepeat/README.md

-# NanoRepeat: quantification of Short Tandem Repeats (STRs) from Oxford Nanopore long-read sequencing data
+# NanoRepeat: quantification of Short Tandem Repeats (STRs) from Oxford Nanopore sequencing data

 ## Table of Contents